department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-13-web-component-library.md

 ### Future Work

-Continue adding Components until the React version of `component-library` ic completely replaced.
+Continue adding Components until the React version of `component-library` is completely replaced.
 Web Components can co-exist fine with React components, but it will be easier if we only have to maintain a single library.

 #### Templating

 The library could be extended to include Components focused on overall site layout in addition to the more granular Components.
 This could allow us to use Web Components as a replacement for the Liquid templates in `vets-website`.

 ### Revision History
-_The table below should record the major changes to this document.
-You don't need to add an entry for typo fixes, other small changes or changes before finishing the initial draft._

 Date | Revisions Made | Author
 -----|----------------|--------
 Jan 24, 2020 | Added approvers, status, and privacy concerns. | Andrew Gunsch
 Jan 19, 2016 | Initial Draft based off [Arvados's template](https://dev.arvados.org/projects/arvados/wiki/Design_Doc_Template) which is reminiscent of Google's | Albert J. Wong